 SWC established sites 38331 and 34220 upstream and downstream of Triangle Lake to explore the impact of the lake on water quality.
 The unincorporated community of the same name includes development on the southwest side of the 298-acre, natural lake which is popular for swimming, fishing, boating and other summer recreation.
 LASAR 38331 is located in a low-gradient reach upstream of the lake where agriculture is dominant.
 LASAR 34220 is downstream of the lake, in a higher gradient reach, upstream of all agriculture downstream of the waterbody.
 E. coli indicate sewage or livestock contamination because they are commonly found in human and animal feces and the EPA recommends testing for E. coli in recreational waters.
-In 2016, E. coli measurements upstream of the lake were higher than downstream.
+Like in 2016, in 2017 E. coli measurements upstream of the lake were higher than downstream.
+Turbidity was also higher upstream of Triangle Lake than it was downstream.
+Anecdotally, SWC staff and volunteers have observed significant growth of Ludwigia in Triangle Lake, indicating nutrient loading from upstream.